 What is HIIT?

 HIIT stands for high-intensity interval training.
 It is a form of cardio that helps you burn fat and preserve muscle to build a strong and lean physique.

 You can perform HIIT in several different ways.
 It’s simply a style of cardio.
-Its flexibility is one of the main reasons this form of exercise has caught on so fast — that and the fact that it’s also so darn efficient.
-Perform this workout on a running track, spin bike, pool, or even a set of stairs.
+Its flexibility is one of the main reasons this form of exercise has caught on so fast — that and the fact that it’s also so efficient.
+In addition to a treadmill / running machine you can perform this workout on a running track, spin bike, pool, or even a set of stairs.